Dyslexia Assessment and Support for Multisensory Learning in Earlwood

 How would you define dyslexia?

-As per the US National Institute of Neurological Disorders and Stroke,
+According to information from the US National Institute of Neurological Disorders and Stroke,

 https://www.ninds.nih.gov/Disorders/All-Disorders/Dyslexia-Information-Page